rutum/rutum.github.io/_posts/2019-06-19-braving-the-wilderness.md

 e.g. "Democrats are such losers" - yes - except your coworker who helped watch your kids when you were taking care of your sick family member. e.g. "Republicans are selfish assholes" - yes - except your son-in-law who is so kind and warm.

 We don't like certain ideologies - which bring us pain - but to deny our own pain, or denying others pain - neither of those options really work.
+We need to be able to find a way to get on the same page.

 Anger needs to be transformed into something life-giving - like courage, love, change, compassion and justice.